 - Opioids: narcotic painkillers like Vicodin, OxyContin, Percocet or Codeine.

 - Depressants: used to relieve anxiety or help sleep, like Valium, Klonopin or Xanax.

 - Stimulants: used for treating attention deficit disorder (ADHD), such as Adderall or Ritalin.

 (Mass.
 Dept. Health and Human Services, 2015)

-What happens to the Medication I drop off?
-The prescription drugs you drop off goes into a locked container in our lobby which is emptied frequently and stored in a secure area of the Police Station.
+What happens to the medication I drop off?
+The prescription drugs you drop off are placed into a locked container in our lobby, which is emptied frequently and stored in a secure area of the Police Station.
 Periodically, Officers transport the medications via police cruiser directly to the incinerator.
-Once at the incinerator Officers watch as they are destroyed.
+Officers then observe as all medication is destroyed.

-(Image Below: Prescription Drugs are put into an incinerator under the careful eye of Officers)
+(Prescription Drugs are put into an incinerator under the watchful eye of Officers)